AudunKristian/JumpDash/README.md

 cabal run

 ## Tests
 The tests are iuincluded within the main file and are run before the game starts automatically.
+I was originally planning to have them in a separate folder, but had problems with imports and configurations.